github/opensource.guide/_articles/think-about-security.md

 ## Why is security such a big deal?

 Even small projects in open-source can have a big impact because of the way ideas move through the community.

-When it comes to software security, vulnerabilities can move through the community just as quickly as great ideas, so it's important that every open-source project think about how they will approach security.
+When it comes to software security, vulnerabilities can move through the community just as quickly as great ideas!
+If you've created a library, anyone that takes a dependency on your code has included it in their risk surface for the project they run on top of you.
+And if you're releasing an app or service, you could be putting user data at risk if you don't handle security vulnerabilities.
+Either way, it's important that every open-source project maintainer to think about how they will approach security up-front.

 ## Secure your software supply chain

 Software component analysis is an important part of protecting your software supply chain.

 When open-source modules that you depend on have vulnerabilities, your users are at risk!
 Services like [GitHub](https://github.com/), [Snyk](https://snyk.io/), or [WhiteSource](https://www.whitesourcesoftware.com/) offer vulnerability scanning for free for open-source projects.
 These services will send you security alerts when your projects have a vulnerability and will include information on the impact of the vulnerability.

 Docker containers are another major source of vulnerabilities.
 Any of the code that's part of a Docker container that you run could have vulnerabilities.
 The open-source project [Clair](https://github.com/coreos/clair) does scanning of Docker containers for known vulnerabilities.
 There are also many commercial security vendors which may perform more comprehensive scanning of Docker containers.

 ## Automate repetitive tasks

 Updating dependencies can be a frequent, and repetitive task.

 Many services offer free dependency updates including [Dependabot](https://dependabot.com/) (which is built-into GitHub as a beta right now), and [GreenKeeper](https://greenkeeper.io/).
 These tools will automatically generate pull requests with the required version updates in response to security vulnerabilities, and dramatically improve the experience of updating dependencies.

 ## Create a security policy